spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example.md

 {% info_block errorBox %}

-The shop is provided for display purposes only and should not under any circumstances be used as a starting point for any project.
+The shop is provided only for display purposes, and should under no circumstances be used as a starting point for any project.

 {% endinfo_block %}

 ## API resources

-The Demo shop has been built using and demonstrates the use of the endpoints and resources provided by the following APIs:
+The Demo shop was built using and demonstrates the use of the endpoints and resources provided by the following APIs:

 | API | REFERENCE DOCUMENTS |